-In this article I’ll share my personal thoughts on what it feels like, what I hear, when I’m spoken to as ‘less than’.
-Some of what I’m going to say will be obvious to some of you, some of you may not understand or identify with what I’m saying (and men, since most of you have no history of being a woman, this might seem funny or slight, but I’d like you to consider my truth), and some of you may judge me.
+In this article I’ll share a few examples of how I’m too-often spoken to and how it makes me feel.
+Some of you may not understand or identify with what I’m saying (and men, since most of you have no history of being a woman, this might seem funny or slight), and some of you may judge me.
 But just maybe a few things I say will open a door to awareness so a dialogue can begin and start a conversation so we can heal this thing and come together as equals.

 At an event recently, a man walked up to introduce himself.
 Here was our conversation: